Linaro/hpc_benchmark_analysis/DataAnalysis.md

 The same is true for the core analysis, as each fit has a quality measure (we assume towards the same fit - number of cores), so they can also be clustered and outliers can be found.

+### Scalability

+For a single value per category, this analysis is somewhat pointless, as it's not hard for humans to look at a spreadsheet and spot the big differences, especially if one plots a single _improvement_ number for each category by dividing one run for the other (say, gcc/llvm).

+However, one would have to do the same for O2/O3, and every other list of categories.
+Also, if there are more than two items in each category (say gcc5, gcc7, llvm4, llvm5), then the analysis becomes non-trivial.
+Curve fits (and quality analysis) is even harder for humans to objectively state.

+Furthermore, many benchmarks have small variations (like problem size, type size, resolution), which increase the amount of data to analyse.
+Users may also want to run benchmarks through profilers, to collect system information like cache and branch misses, instruction profiling, etc. It's not unreasonable to expect a dozen or two datapoints for **every** category.

 ## Returning results

 There are two important results that can come out of an analysis like this: data visualisation and outlier detection.